atrosekta/rust-electrical-wiki/content/utils.md

 - 2rW is only required if you want the visual effect.
 They will ignite things with 1rW but you won't see the spark effect
-- They can be used to ignite the camp fire, carvable pumpkin, chinese lantern, furnace, hobo barrel, jack o lanterns, lanterns, large furnace, small oil refinery, fireplace, tuna can lamp, fireworks, sky lanterns,candles, beancan grenade and satchel charge
+- They can be used to ignite the camp fire, carvable pumpkin, chinese lantern, hobo barrel, jack o lanterns, lanterns, large furnace, small furnace, electrical furnace, small oil refinery, fireplace, tuna can lamp, fireworks, sky lanterns,candles, beancan grenade and satchel charge
 - They take damage when they are on.
 They have enough health to last for 16 to 17 minutes
 - Can be placed on any angled surface and the ground